Slack and Mailing Lists

 • Communicating with others

-For more detailed information on getting started with Slack, including accessibility features, please visit their website.
+For more detailed information on getting started with or using Slack, including accessibility features and change of contact information, please visit their website.

 Any questions?
 Email: alycia@carpentries.org